ilaif/goplicate/README.md

 ## Why and how

-In cases where we have many snippets that are repeated between different repositories in the same project or across projects, it becomes a real hassle to keep them up-to-date.
+In cases where we have many snippets that are repeated between different repositories or projects, it becomes a real hassle to keep them up-to-date.

 We want to stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).